mathieucarbou/MycilaWebSerial/portal/README.md

 # Frontend

-The `index.html` is the only page of WebSerialLite and you can modify the page yourself and regenerate it.
+The `index.html` is the only page of MycilaWebSerial and you can modify the page yourself and regenerate it.

 In addition, I am also very happy that you can participate in fixing the bugs of the library or enhancing the functions of the library.